facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 ## 1. Folder Setup

 In order to keep the component decoupled from the app, it's a good idea to define the module separately from the app and then add it as a dependency to your app later.
-This is also what you'll do for writing Fabric Component that can be released as open-source libraries later.
+This is also what you'll do for writing Fabric Native Component that can be released as open-source libraries later.

-For this guide, you are going to create a Fabric Component that centers some text on the screen.
+For this guide, you are going to create a Fabric Native Component that centers some text on the screen.

 Create a new folder at the same level of the app and call it `RTNCenteredText`.